CCR = Core Central Region

 B. HDB Rental Market

-According to SRX Property Price Index for HDB Rentals:
+According to the SRX Price Index for Condo Resale:

 According to the SRX Property Price Index for HDB Resale:

 2,363 HDB resale flats transacted in July 2022, representing a 10.5% increase from June 2022.

 The highest transacted price for a resale flat in the month is achieved at $1,418,000 by a 5 Room Premium Apartment Loft unit at SkyTerrace @ Dawson.
 This is also the most expensive flat ever sold.

 In July 2022, there are 33 HDB resale flats transacted for at least $1,000,000,representing a slight increase from June 2022 in which 31 such units were transacted.

 On the Friday of the first full work week for each month, SRX releases the Singapore Real Estate Exchange Property Index (SPI) as a public service to the community.

 SPI differs from other Singapore indices in four distinct ways: